Review 625: Encanto

 Looking at the trailer for Encanto, I was vividly reminded of Pixar's Coco, as they both feature a Hispanic protagonist and they both deal with similar themes i.e. broken families.
 While there are certainly similarities to be drawn between the two, Encanto manages to stand own as a lovely vibrant and wonderful addition to the Disney cannon.

-A family called the Madrigals live in an enchanted town in the mountains of Columbia.
+As revealed in the beautifully animated and touching opening, Alma Madrigal (María Cecilia Botero), her husband Pedro along with their three triplet infants are forced to leave their village during an armed conflict (very clearly the Thousand Days' War) are bestowed A family called the Madrigals live in an enchanted town in the mountains of Columbia.
 Every child, but Maribel (Stephanie Beatriz), the youngest in the house, has been granted a unique ability such strength or healing powers.
 Maribel discovers that the magic is under threat and she may be the only one able to save it.

-The plot is a beautifully touching tapestry One of Encanto's innovations which makes it refreshing is how there's no villain, just a nebulous "unknown" threatening the family and their home.
+The plot is a beautifully touching tapestry of One of Encanto's innovations which makes it refreshing is how there's no villain, just a nebulous "unknown" threatening the family and their home.
 The conflict is minimal, which allows Maribel to spend more time learning about what she can do despite her lack of a gift.

-In the stunning musical number “The Family Madrigal”, we’re introduced to Maribel and her extended family
+In the stunning musical number “The Family Madrigal”, we’re introduced to Maribel and her extended family.

 The story of a homeland lost and a family who rebuilt it in a new country is not an uncommon one for immigrant families and will likely resonate with them on that level emotionally.
+Notably and refreshingly, there is no villain in this particular

 Magical realism and Transgenerational trauma run deep in Encanto's narrative.

 Maribel’s family is certainly a motley and eclectic bunch.
 The burly and muscular Luisa (Jessica Darrow) possesses superhuman strength, Isabela (Diane Guerrero) has the ability to make flowers burst into bloom.
 Pepa (Carolina Gaitan) can control the weather with her mood and Camilo (Rhenzy Feliz) who can shapeshift.
-Then there are
+Then there are mom Julieta (Angie Cepeda) who can heal wounds with her cooking and dad Augustin (Wilmer Valderrama)

 Guerrero & Darrow both get their own individual moments to shine Guerrero’s Isabela particularly stands as being the "golden child" archetype